 A grantor retained annuity trust (GRAT) is a gifting vehicle that offers a way to shift future appreciation of property to others at a minimal gift tax cost.
 Under this strategy, you would create a trust under which you would retain the right to receive annual annuity payments for a fixed period, such as four years.
 After the annuity payment period expires, your interest in the trust would terminate, and your children would become the trust beneficiaries.
-Note that the Obama Administration has proposed changing the rules for GRATs so that a minimum term of 10 years must be used and zeroing-out the gift tax may not be possible in taking advantage of the rules and benefits described below.
+Note that the Obama Administration and a bill sponsored by Senator Sanders have proposed changing the rules for GRATs so that a minimum term of 10 years must be used and zeroing-out the gift tax may not be possible in taking advantage of the rules and benefits described below.
 Please keep this possible legislative change in mind when planning your estate.

 The success of the GRAT strategy generally will depend on whether the assets transferred to the GRAT have a total annual return during the annuity period in excess of the IRS assumed rate of return.